 September 17th: On the morning of August 27th I noticed a helicopter hovering over the water near Pratt Pier, which extends out into Lake Michigan very close to the site of the shrine.
 I often go out to the end of the pier during my walks, tossing a pebble into the lake as a memento mori gesture.
 As I approached the scene I saw divers, police boats, ambulances and fire trucks – clearly there was a massive search and rescue operation under way, and I gathered that a swimmer had gone missing.

-His name, I later learned, was Miguel Cisneros and he’d drowned within a matter of feet of the pier.
-The pier structure itself creates extremely dangerous water currents, especially when the wind is blowing from the wrong directions, effectively generating a washing machine-like turbulence on one side and a powerful undertow on the other.
+His name, I later learned, was Miguel Cisneros and he’d drowned within a few feet of the pier.
+The structure itself creates extremely dangerous water currents, especially when the wind is blowing from the wrong directions, effectively generating a washing machine-like turbulence on one side and a powerful undertow on the other.
 Bystanders had watched from the pier, helpless to assist him.

 In the aftermath, the Cisneros family and local residents pressured the Chicago Park District to install life rings at the end of the pier in hopes of preventing a similar tragedy.
 When the Park District dragged its feet, residents began to fund and install rings of their own accord, but the Park District authority had them all removed.
 The cause attracted widespread media attention and I was present at a candlelight vigil at the site on the evening of September 7th: